 In the 90’s, a new treatment system, eye acupuncture was born.
 The new science was named Acupuncture 2000, but since many confused it with Chinese acupuncture, Acupuncture 2000 was changed to AcuNova, which means “New Acupuncture”.

 Discovery of Eye Acupuncture

-Danish acupuncturist John Boel discovered that there are points in and around all joints that are extremely effective in treating pain, organic diseases and so-called incurable eye diseases, such as dry macular degeneration – even in cases where medical science has advised, “You must learn to live with it.”
+Danish acupuncturist John Boel discovered that there are points in and around all joints that are extremely effective in treating pain, organic diseases and chronic and degenerative eye diseases.

 Dissemination of acupuncture